NotKyon/Stories/isekai keikaku.md

 - What would you consider parents to be?

 Are your parents the ones who brought about your life?
-The sort of people who you would claim unconditional love simply because they made you, not caring if you're a monster?
+The sort of people who would claim unconditional love simply because they made you, not caring if you're a monster?

 In this world, there is a severe discrimination against catpeople.
 They aren't a